Health, Wellness and Safety

 How can I help students who may be impacted?

 We are encouraging impacted students to turn to those they trust and find most helpful when they need support or assistance.
-This includes family, friends, faith leaders and CMU's strong network of university resources, including housefellows, college liaisons, academic advisors, departmental coordinators and Counseling and Psychological Services (CaPS).
-CaPS counselors are available at any time, day or night, at 412-268-2922.
+This includes family, friends, faith leaders and CMU's strong network of university resources, including housefellows, college liaisons, academic advisors and departmental coordinators.

 As a faculty or staff member, what assistance is available to me to help me cope with the emotional impact of a COVID-19 outbreak?